2015 Amman shooting attack: Victims

 Two Jordanians, one South African, and two U.S. nationals were killed in the attack.
 The wounded included a Lebanese police lieutenant, two U.S. contractors, and three Jordanian police officers.

 The two Jordanian translators who were killed were Kamal Malkawi and Awni Aqrabawi.
 The Americans were James "Damon" Creach (42), from New Tampa, Florida, and Lloyd "Carl" Fields Jr. of Cape Coral, Florida.
 They were employed by DynCorp International.
 The program they were working on is funded by the State Department's Bureau of Diplomatic Security and Bureau of International Narcotics and Law Enforcement.

 Perpetrator

 The gunman was identified as 28-year-old police officer Anwar Mohammed Salama al-Saad Abu Zaid Bani Abdu, while Al-Rai newspaper, the government's official outlet, named the assailant as officer Anwar Abu Ubayd.
 The perpetrator was with the Jordanian criminal investigation department before he was transferred to the police training academy.

 Source of weapons

 The weapons were stolen from the CIA's Timber Sycamore program.

 Possible motive

-On 14 November, Jordanian government held a press conference to discuss the shooting.
-According to Minister of Interior Affairs Salameh Hammad, the officer was declared a lone wolf, and that the motives of the shooting were not related to any terrorist organizations, rather "financial and psychological problems of the perpetrator".
+On 14 November, the Jordanian government held a press conference to discuss the shooting.
+According to Minister of Interior Affairs Salameh Hammad, the officer was declared a lone wolf, and the motives of the officer were not related to any terrorist organizations but rather to the "financial and psychological problems of the perpetrator".